fitzss/ProjectP/README.md

 theory.
 In the mathematical sciences, we invoke mathematical objects (e.g. scalars, vectors, tensors) to represent the state of a physical system. - Kuyper

+Thus emergence is another beginning of infinity: all knowledge-creation depends on, and physically consists of, emergent phenomena.
+Emergence is also responsible for the fact that discoveries can be made in successive steps, thus providing scope for the scientific method.
+The partial success of each theory in a sequence of improving theories is tantamount to the existence of a ‘layer’ of phenomena that each theory explains successfully – though, as it then turns out, partly mistakenly.
+Successive scientific explanations are occasionally dissimilar in the way they explain their predictions, even in the domain where the predictions themselves are similar or identical. - Deutsch BOI

 **References:**